Retail Food Safety in South Carolina

 What types of Risk-Based Inspections does DHEC conduct?

-There are 3 types of Risk-Based Inspections that DHEC conducts of Retail Food Establishments:
+There are 5 types of Risk-Based Inspections that DHEC conducts at Retail Food Establishments:

 - Permit Inspections – Conducted prior to a facility opening to the public.

-- Routine Inspections – Unannounced and conducted on a frequency determined by the facility Risk Category, on a frequency of one to four times a year.
+- Routine Inspections – Unannounced and conducted on a frequency determined by the facility’s Risk Category on a frequency of one to four times a year.

 - Follow-up Inspections – Conducted within ten days of a Routine Inspection that requires follow-up verification.